wkumari/draft-wkumari-dnsop-extended-error/README.md

-   response into already untrusted data -- ideally clients and resolvers would not trust any unauthenticated information, but until we live in an era where all DNS answers are authenticated via DNSSEC or other mechanisms, there are some tradeoffs.
+   response into already untrusted data -- ideally clients and resolvers would not trust any unauthenticated information, but until we live in an era where all DNS answers are authenticated via DNSSEC or other

+Kumari, et al.           Expires January 9, 2020               [Page 10]

+Internet-Draft       draft-ietf-dnsop-extended-error           July 2019

+   mechanisms, there are some tradeoffs.
 As an example, an attacker who is able to insert the DNSSEC Bogus Extended Error into a packet could instead simply reply with a fictitious address (A or AAAA) record.
-   The R bit hint and extended error information are informational - implementations can choose how much to trust this information and validating resolvers / stubs may choose to put a different weight on it.

 7. Acknowledgements

-   The authors wish to thank Joe Abley, Mark Andrews, Stephane Bortzmeyer, Vladimir Cunat, Peter DeVries, Peter van Dijk, Donald Eastlake, Bob Harold, Evan Hunt, Geoff Huston, Shane Kerr, Edward Lewis, Carlos M.  Martinez, George Michelson, Michael Sheldon, Petr Spacek, Ondrej Sury, Loganaden Velvindron, and Paul Vixie.
+   The authors wish to thank Joe Abley, Mark Andrews, Stephane Bortzmeyer, Vladimir Cunat, Peter DeVries, Peter van Dijk, Donald Eastlake, Bob Harold, Geoff Huston, Shane Kerr, Edward Lewis, Carlos
+   M.  Martinez, George Michelson, Michael Sheldon, Petr Spacek, Ondrej Sury, Loganaden Velvindron, and Paul Vixie.
 They also vaguely remember discussing this with a number of people over the years, but have forgotten who all they were -- if you were one of them, and are not listed, please let us know and we'll acknowledge you.

-Kumari, et al.           Expires January 9, 2020               [Page 11]

-Internet-Draft       draft-ietf-dnsop-extended-error           July 2019

    I also want to thank the band "Infected Mushroom" for providing a good background soundtrack (and to see if I can get away with this!)
    Another author would like to thank the band "Mushroom Infectors".
-   This was funny at the time we wrote it, but I cannot remember why...
+   This was funny at the time we wrote it, but we cannot remember why...

 8. References